-1.9 The Borrower may wish to proceed with the initial steps of procurement before signing the related Bank loan.
-In such cases, the procurement procedures, including advertising, shall be in accordance with these Policies in order for the eventual contracts to be eligible for Bank financing, and the Bank shall review the process used by the Borrower.
+1.11 The Borrower may wish to proceed with the initial steps of procurement before signing the related Bank loan.
+In such cases, the procurement procedures, including advertising, shall be in accordance with the Bank's Core Procurement Principles for the eventual contracts to be eligible for Bank financing, and the Bank shall review the process used by the Borrower.
 A Borrower undertakes such advance contracting at its own risk, and any concurrence by the Bank with the procedures, documentation, or proposal for award does not commit the Bank to make a loan for the project in question.
-If the contract is signed, reimbursement by the Bank of any payments made by the
+If the contract is signed, reimbursement by the Bank of any payments made by the Borrower under the contract prior to loan signing is referred to as retroactive financing and is only permitted within the limits specified in the Loan Contract.

-See paragraph.
+8 See paragraph.
 2.5.

-Other than Force Account units, as permitted under para.
-3.8.
+9 Other than Force Account units, as permitted under paragraph 3.9.